Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Introduction

-The KHI occurs in incompressible fluids both in the case of a sharp vortex sheet (or tangential discontinuities, \S29 in \cite{landau1987fluid}) and in the case of smooth transition between the two uniform parallel flows.
-Here, the effect of the finite width of the shear layer is to quench the instability at smaller scales \cite{charru2011hydrodynamic}.
-New features are found when compressible fluids are considered, in particular for relative velocities $\Delta v$ of the order of twice the speed of sound in the fluid.
+In incompressible fluids, the KHI occurs both for a vortex sheet (or tangential discontinuity), in which the velocity is discontinuous between the two uniform parallel flows (see for example \S29 in \cite{landau1987fluid}), and in the case in which the velocity shows a smooth transition.
+In this latter case, the effect of the finite width of the shear layer is to quench the instability at smaller scales \cite{charru2011hydrodynamic,drazin2004hydrodynamic}.

+Even more exciting features are found when compressible fluids are considered, in particular for relative velocities $\Delta v$ of the order of twice the speed of sound in the fluid.
 For a vortex sheet in two spatial dimensions the KHI is suppressed and the discontinuity becomes stable again for $\Delta v>2\sqrt{2}c_s$ (see Problem 1 in \S84 of \cite{landau1987fluid}).
-In the case of a finite-size shear layer, the instability is present for all values of $\Delta v$, but displays different properties for $\Delta v>2c_s$ (see for example \cite{karimi2016suppression} for complete references).

-This change in behaviour is due to the wave-like character of acoustic perturbations in compressible fluids, that display a negative energy in supersonic flows.
+In the case of a finite-size shear layer, the instability is present for all values of $\Delta v$, but displays different properties for $\Delta v>2c_s$ \cite{blumen1970shear,blumen1975shear,drazin1977shear,jackson1989inviscid,karimi2016suppression}.
+This change in behaviour is due to the appearance of negative-energy modes for acoustic perturbations in supersonically flowing compressible fluids.

 This same feature also underlies the amplified reflection (or over-reflection) of acoustic waves at an interface with $\Delta v>2c_s$ (Problem 2 in \S84 of \cite{landau1987fluid}).
 Within the gravitational analogy framework~\cite{barcelo2011analogue}, this phenomenon can be related to superradiant scattering from rotating black holes \cite{brito2020superradiance}, whose analog has been recently observed in a water tank displaying a draining vortex flow configuration~\cite{torres2017rotational}.
 In parallel flows instead, amplified reflection is typically associated to dynamical instabilities that complicate the picture (see for example discussion in \S11.5 of \cite{craik1988wave}).